Xqhare/Mawu/README.md

 Another example is the way encoding is implemented.
 Mewa uses `utf-8` encoding exclusively for CSV, and does not recognize or produce a `BOM` or similar at the beginning of the file.
 There are CSV files encoded in `utf-16` and `utf-32` as well as some more esoteric implementations like the IBM one where you can define new field names in the middle of a CSV file by using `#GROUP_OBJECT_PROFILE#` [learn more](https://www.ibm.com/docs/en/sig-and-i/10.0.2?topic=schedules-example-comma-separated-value-csv-file) and many others.

 One last example is the handling of a value of `""` in the middle of a CSV file.
-This is, again, not part of the rfc4180 standard and sometimes interpreted as an empty string, other times as a missing value.
+This is part of the rfc4180 standard only implicitly, and sometimes interpreted as an empty string, other times as a missing value.
-Mawu will treat it as an empty string.
+Mawu will treat it as an empty string and uses it as the default for an empty value.

 Because of this, most if not all CSV files are only supported in the ecosystem or app they were created in, and there is no guarantee that Mawu will be able to parse them correctly.